Safely Recover from Minor Joint Injuries

 Who’s at Risk for Joint Pain?

-• Have arthritis or other long-term health problems
+• Have arthritis or chronic conditions

-• Deal with stress, anxiety, or depression
+• Experience high stress, anxiety, or depression

 How Is Joint Pain Treated?